syed-ahmed42/Chat-App-Jabbr/README.md

-# Jabbr
+# Chat-App: Jabbr
 This is a realtime chat app created using MERN stack.
 All user and chat data is stored in MongoDB.
 Frontend is made using React/NextJS.
 Backend is made using Express/NodeJS.
+Real time communication implemented using Socket.IO

 ## Features